 Data are provided on labor force activity for the week prior to the survey.
 Comprehensive data are available on the employment status, occupation, and industry of persons 15 years old and over.
-Also shown are personal characteristics such as age, sex, race, Hispanic origin, marital status, veteran status, immigration status, household relationship, educational background, and some daily living functional status items.
+Also shown are demographic characteristics such as age, sex, race, Hispanic origin, marital status, veteran status, immigration status, household relationship, educational background, and some daily living functional status items.

-The Tobacco Use questions were asked for randomly selected household members age 18 years and older in May 2019.
-A new feature began in 2014-15 and continuing in the 2018-2019 cycle included random selection of respondents in larger households to reduce respondent burden.
-If the household had only 1 or 2 supplement eligible members then those persons were selected for interview.
+The Tobacco Use questions were asked for randomly selected household members aged

+18 years and older in September 2022.
+A feature, began in 2014-15 and continuing in the 2022-2023 cycle, included random selection of respondents in larger households to reduce respondent burden.
+If the household had only 1 or 2 supplement eligible members, then those persons were selected for interview.
 If the household had 3 or 4 supplement eligible members, then 2 of them were randomly selected for interview.
 If the household had more than 4 supplement eligible members, then 3 of them were randomly selected for interview.

 For those supplement eligible persons NOT randomly selected, no supplement questions were asked, not even a proxy-response interview.
-This is a change from the previous collections for this supplement in 2014 and 2015.